MMorrison26/Online_News_Project/README.md

 ### Technologies Used:

 #### Data Cleaning and Analysis
-Luckily the dataset we are using has all numeric values in the columns, so it will be an easier clean up process.
-To do the clean-up we will use pandas in ***Jupyter Lab*** and ***Google Colab*** to run the Machine Learning code.
+Luckily the dataset we used has all numeric values in the columns, so it was an easier clean up process.
+To do the clean-up we used pandas in ***Jupyter Lab*** and ***Google Colab*** to run the Machine Learning code.

 #### Database Storage
-We have decided to load the dataset into ***Postgres*** as the tool.
+We decided to load the dataset into ***Postgres*** as the tool.
 Here we have created a relational database where we will create multiple tables for the separate information from the original dataset.
 From there we created an ***AWS*** connection.

 #### Machine Learning
 The many columns with different attributes can all be looked at as independent variables, which is why we want to use a Machine Learning Model that is built specifically for that.
 While a Regression Model was intriguing to show a prediction on the number of shares, we are currently using a ***Random Forest Classifer Model*** to identify "Popular" vs. "Not Popular."